react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-prop.md

 }
 ```

-In a [native stack navigator](native-stack-navigator.md), calling `navigate` with a screen name will result in different behavior based on if the screen is already present or not.
-If the screen is already present in the stack's history, it'll go back to that screen and remove any screens after that.
-If the screen is not present, it'll push a new screen.

-For example, if you have a stack with the history `Home > Profile > Settings` and you call `navigate(Profile)`, the resulting screens will be `Home > Profile` as it goes back to `Profile` and removes the `Settings` screen.
+In a stack navigator ([stack](stack-navigator.md) or [native stack](native-stack-navigator.md)), calling `navigate` with a screen name will have the following behavior:

+- If you're already on a screen with the same name, it will update its params and not push a new screen.
+- If you're on a different screen, it will push the new screen onto the stack.
+- If the [`getId`](screen.md#getid) prop is specified, and another screen in the stack has the same ID, it will navigate to that screen and update its params instead.

 By default, the screen is identified by its name.
 But you can also customize it to take the params into account by using the [`getId`](screen.md#getid) prop.